kubevela/kubevela/design/vela-core/workflow_policy.md

   - continue: continue to run the next action.
   - wait: makes the workflow manager to retry later.
   - break: makes the workflow manager to stop the entire workflow.
+  - failedAfterRetries: if there are no other running steps, makes the workflow manager to suspend the workflow.

 - Task Manager will change status as needed based on the returned TaskStatus, e.g. change to wait.